Mizzou-3d-Spine/Mizzou-3d-Spine/README.md

 ## Step 2: Setup
 ### Downloading R
 Users can find and download R Desktop at [https://www.r-project.org/](https://mirror.las.iastate.edu/CRAN/).
+Note that R is an application, so downloading and installation may require the aid of one’s technical support department or temporary administrative privileges.
+Users are encouraged to refer to the second tutorial video if issues downloading or installing R arise.

 ### Loading Mizzou 3D SPinE
 Once the users open RStudio, it should appear like this (Figure 2):